dgliu/RecSys21_DIB/README.md

 ---

 Update：
-Since we are working on an extended version of this work and a closely related new work, we apologize for the delay in the release of the code and will speed it up.
+An extended version has just been submitted to TORS for review, and the code has been released.
+We apologize again for the previous delay.

 If you have any issues or ideas, feel free to contact us (<dugang.ldg@gmail.com>).